 I keep two species of tragopans: Cabot's Tragopan and Satyr Tragopan.
 Below you will find images and specific information about these two species.

-I kept the Cabot's Tragopans in planted pens with various aviary furniture.
-I found the birds to be quite shy and they stayed indoors most of the day.
-In the late evening it would not be uncommon to see the male displaying to the hen behind a log or tree stump.
-The Cabot's hens laid in a prolific fashion that resembled that of the Temminck's Tragopans I used to raise.
-They readily went broody, but clutch after clutch was infertile.
-This issue is definitely something to consider before acquiring this species, as breeding them is challenging.
-I fed them Mazuri Gamebird breeder feed, wild bird seed, Farmer's Helped UltraKibble, and Farmer's Helper CackleBerry Nugget Treats.
-This was supplemented with daily fruits and vegetables.
+I keep Cabot's Tragopans in planted pens with various aviary furniture.
+Considering their native habitat, they are not fond of the heat, so they do like to spend lots of time indoors and out of the sun.
+In the late evening, it is not be uncommon to see the male displaying to the hen behind a log or tree stump.
+The Cabot's Tragopan hens lay in a prolific fashion that resembles that of the Temminck's Tragopans I used to raise.
+They readily go broody, but be sure to candle the eggs, as it would be a great energy expenditure on the hen's part to incubate an infertile clutch.
+Infertility issues are common, so it is not straightforward to breed this species; that is definitely something to consider before acquiring this species.
+I feed them Mazuri Gamebird feed, wild bird seed, Farmer's Helper UltraKibble, and Farmer's Helper CackleBerry Nugget Treats.
+This is supplemented with daily fruits and vegetables.

 Satyr Tragopans (Tragopan satyra) are classified as Near Threatened by the IUCN.
 They are native to the eastern Himalayas.
 Satyr Tragopan are the largest and longest of the tragopan species.
 One caveat with Satyr Tragopan hens is that they tend to lay less eggs than Temminck's or Cabot's Tragopans do.
 Clutch sizes are more typically 4-6 eggs, and anything over ten eggs would suggest that the hen is hybrid.
 Tragopan hens closely resemble one another, so it is easy for an inexperienced person to mistakenly pair up birds of two species.
 This is why you should always buy from reputable sources and keep track of all of your birds!